IMNearth/Curriculum-Learning-For-VLN/README.md

 ## Most Recent Events

+* 2021-12-27: We upload the <code>tasks/R2R-judy/main.py</code> and training instructions.
 * 2021-11-16: We have our paper arxived, now you can acess it by clicking [here](https://arxiv.org/abs/2111.07228) !
 * 2021-11-14: We update package of agents and methods. (<code>tasks/R2R-judy/src</code>)
 * 2021-11-08: We update the installation instructions.